siberianfox/tinygwiki/Project-Setup-For-Atmel-Studio6.2.md

 * Walk through the entire installation process.
 You will not need the Atmel Solutions framework when asked.
 You will need the USB drivers when asked.

 ### Get a Hardware Programmer
+You will need a programmer that supports the SPI protocol used by Atmel.
+ICSP programmers such as your garden variety Adafruit AVR programmer will not work.
+The unit to get these days is the new Atmel-ICE, which programs AVRs and Atmel ARMS, and supports real-time debugging.
+ALl for about $30.
+The older AVRISP mkII will also work but does not support real-time debugging.

 ### Clone the TinyG Github Repository
 * Run git clone to set up TinyG working directory.
 First you must install git.
 See github for instructions to do this if you haven't already.